 Deep Dive: Where Does the Energy Come From?

 This deep dive covers Deep Dive: Where Does the Energy Come From? within Endothermic Reactions for GCSE Chemistry.
 Revise Endothermic Reactions in Energy Changes for GCSE Chemistry with 20 exam-style questions and 14 flashcards.
-This topic appears regularly enough that it should still be part of a steady revision cycle.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
 It is section 4 of 12 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position